Cart is empty

 Fig. 1.1.
 Corpus cavernosum of the penis in erect state (from [1]).

 A very firm connective tissue sheath, tunica albuginea, about 1 mm thick, surrounds the cavernous tissue.
-The spongy tissue of the corpus cavernosum consists of a network of connective tissue bars containing smooth muscle, covered on the surface by endothelium and delimiting a labyrinth of fine venous blood spaces called lacunae [1].
-Tunica albuginea and connective tissue of the corpus cavernosum form the fibrous skeleton of the corpus cavernosum which serves for stabilization [4].
+The spongy tissue of the corpus cavernosum consists of a network of connective tissue bars containing smooth muscle, covered on the surface by endothelium, and delimiting a labyrinth of fine venous blood spaces called lacunae [1].
+Tunica albuginea and the connective tissue of the corpus cavernosum form the fibrous skeleton of the corpus cavernosum which serves for stabilization [4].

 Cross section through the male penis